directus/directus/docs/guides/extensions/panels-send-sms-twilio.md

 ## Specify Configuration

-Panels have two parts - the `index.js` configuration file, and the `pane.vue` view.
+Panels have two parts - the `index.js` configuration file, and the `panel.vue` view.
 The first part is defining what information you need to render the panel in the configuration.

 Open `index.js` and change the `id`, `name`, `icon`, and `description`.